Ingrid Palmer

 Learning Objectives/Overall Audience Takeaways:

->The audience will receive insights into intersectionality, layered adversity, and bias.>Ingrid will provide suggestions on achieving a sense of community, and belonging at your organization, how to prioritize gender equity and diversity, and shed light on what may be getting in the way.
+~ Ingrid will provide suggestions on achieving a sense of community, and belonging at your organization, how to prioritize gender equity and diversity, and shed light on what may be getting in the way. -

 Checking Your Ingredients: A Recipe For Allyship and Cross-Community Partnership